How to Create a Windows 11 Bootable USB on Mac [3 Ways]

 Despite the greater security, this new requirement caused many Windows commentators to raise their hackles.
 Because certain older PCs would not be able to run the new operating system.

-This being said, let’s see how you can create a Windows 11 USB installer on Mac in three straightforward ways.
+This being said, let’s see how you can create a Windows 11 installation media from Mac in three straightforward ways.
 Keep on reading!

-How can I create a Windows 11 USB installer on Mac?
+How can I create a Windows 11 installation media from Mac?

 1. Use the Terminal